ryutaro1234/daw-world/README.md

 It's graduation work by Ryutaro Matsumoto.<br />
 Currently the mainstream teaching materials are images or videos.<br />
 However, it is difficult to understand with images.
 For videos, the amount of data traffic is large.<br />
-In DAW World, all animations works JavaScript or jQuery.
+In DAW World, all animations works JavaScript.
 That's why it's small.

 ### Process
 https://ryutaro1234.github.io/graduation-artwork.zotan2021/